-Technically a city, Matera is still relatively small in international standards but one that definitely shouldn’t be overlooked.
+Technically a city, Matera is still relatively small by international standards but one that definitely shouldn’t be overlooked.

-Head towards the UNESCO protected neighbourhoods of Sasso Caveoso and Sasso Barisano (known as, Sassi di Matera) which have some incredible cave dwellings that you shouldn’t miss.
-It’s a must-see, I can’t stress this enough.
+Head towards the UNESCO-protected neighbourhoods of Sasso Caveoso and Sasso Barisano (known as, Sassi di Matera) which have some incredible cave dwellings that you shouldn’t miss.
+It’s a must-see, and I can’t stress this enough.

 Don’t forget to also visit Casa Noha, the Cattedrale di Matera, too.

 Oh, and gorge at La Lopa, they serve some of the most mouth-watering local dishes in Matera.

 7.)
 Treiso and the hills of Langhe